UtbOvertorneaPM/EquipmentManagementSystem/README.md

      3. Set the physical path to point at the folder of the extracted files.
      3. Set the binding to HTTPS and sign it with a certificate

- 9. Edit folder permission of the folder wherein the extracted files are, and add the IIS user or `IIS AppPool\DefaultAppPool` in folder permissions so it has full control over the application folder.
+ 9. Edit folder permission of the folder wherein the extracted files are and add the IIS user or `IIS AppPool\DefaultAppPool` in folder permissions so it has full control over the application folder.

  10. Using the most up-to-date [PasswordHasher](https://github.com/UtbOvertorneaPM/PasswordHasher/releases/download/v1.1/PasswordHasher.7z) application, add any users that will have access to the equipment management system by following the application instructions.